-- Be effective in inactivating all of the microorganisms most likely to cause healthcareassociated infections within the setting where it will be used - check the label. - Be easy to use. - The disinfectant should have a sufficiently short contact time and should keep surfaces wet long enough to ensure that the contact time is met.
-This is especially important for disinfecting wipes which are more convenient, but may dry quicker. - The disinfectant should be simple to prepare and use at the required concentration. - Consider using a one-step cleaner disinfectant; they are quicker and simpler to use than separate products.
-Remember that an additional cleaning step will still be required in soiled areas. - Be compatible with the items and surfaces requiring disinfection.
-Some materials and surfaces break down with repeated use of certain chemicals - Be safe for use for both staff and clients/patients/residents: - Most disinfectants require some PPE for safe use. - Staff will be more likely to use products that are nontoxic, nonirritating and have an acceptable odour. - Flammability and safe storage should be considered. - Cost and the impact on the environment should also be considered.
+- Be effective in inactivating all of the microorganisms most likely to cause healthcareassociated infections within the setting where it will be used check the label. - Be easy to use. - The disinfectant should have a sufficiently short contact time and should keep surfaces wet long enough to ensure that the contact time is met.
+This is especially important for disinfecting wipes which are more convenient, but may dry quicker.
+The disinfectant should be simple to prepare and use at the required concentration. - Consider using a one-step cleaner disinfectant; they are quicker and simpler to use than separate products.
+Remember that an additional cleaning step will still be required in soiled areas. - - Most disinfectants require some PPE for safe use. - Staff will be more likely to use products that are nontoxic, nonirritating and have an acceptable odour. - Flammability and safe storage should be considered. - Cost and the impact on the environment should also be considered.